-If the variable USE\VTUNE\API is set, QMCPACK will check that the include file (ittnotify.h) and the library (libittnotify.a) can be found.
-To provide CMake with the VTune paths, add the include path to CMAKE\CXX\FLAGS and the library path to CMAKE\LIBRARY\PATH.
+If the variable USE_VTUNE_API is set, QMCPACK will check that the include file (ittnotify.h) and the library (libittnotify.a) can be found.
+To provide CMake with the VTune search paths, add VTUNE_ROOT which contains include and lib64 sub-directories.